 Every now and then I have to remind myself to remember that goals are important and these milestones along ones journey remind you how far you have come & goads you on to your destination with a gentle nudge to continue to tarry along despite the occasional monotony or the occasional tiredness that sets in with the routine.
 Some might argue that a destination is merely notional and the real deal is in the journey and I agree but I find great solace and a sense of achievement when I see these milestone markers and they remind me and how much added value there is to the journey when you decide to stick to it!!

-Last year, it was my goal to get back to the world of blogging, learn to handle my camera confidently and most importantly one that often causes drama amongst us ladies — was working on my weight loss plan.
+Last year, it was my goal to get back to the world of blogging, learn to handle my camera confidently, editing my images like pro and most importantly one that often causes drama amongst us ladies — was working on my weight loss plan.
 Honestly, I feel so proud of my journey so far and having said that I had also promised myself to post some new content every week in my blog.

 I know I have been playing hide and seek for a while now and there are dozens of excuses to substantiate it.
 But nothing tops the truth that it is simple procrastination.
 Not wanting to make any lame excuse and eating the frog first thing in the morning, I have a delicious recipe to share with all of you.